What I teach:

 I was taught koten honkyoku (the solo repertoire played by the komusō monks of the Fuke sect during the Edo period (1603-1867) from the very beginning by my teacher Okuda Atsuya.
 I was very happy about this as that was what I was interested in.
 Thus, I teach honkyoku from the beginning as well – unless the student want to do something else.
 But usually we do honkyoku because that is the music that has been played and developed through centuries on shakuhachi and it suits the instrument.
 I believe it gives you a very solid foundation of shakuhachi playing when studying honkyoku.

-I mostly teach honkyoku in the Zensabo style – as I have learned from Okuda Atsuya.
-But I do also teach occationally different styles and conteporary music as well as improvisation.
+I teach honkyoku in the Zensabo style – as I have learned from Okuda Atsuya and Fuke Myōan shakuhachi as taught by the 42nd kansu of Myōan-ji Temple, Sakai Seian Genshin.
+I do also teach conteporary music as well as improvisation.

 When you begin I have some simple honkyoku from the Itchoken and Kyushu styles to begin with.
 Then we usually move on to Kyorei and enter other honkyoku pieces from there.